kirixh/PythonRewiew_Shell/README.md

 ## How to install and run in PyCharm

 1) Open or create a project
-2) run in Terminal: git clone https://github.com/kirixh/PythonRewiew_Shell.git
+2) run in Terminal: git clone https://github.com/kirixh/PythonRewiew_Shell.git -b dev
 3) Open main.py -> click RMB -> Run 'main'